utpal-lotlikar/taskmanagementJava/README.md

-# taskmanagementJava
+# Task Management
-Simple task management
+Simple task management written in spring boot java and available as an api

 Provides the following features:
 1. Ability to manage task